Skip to main content

 ghcr.io/musique-app/musique-agent:latest

-• Replace 1000 with your actual user ID from the previous step
+Replace xxxx with your actual user ID from the previous step (typically 1000).

 3